 Managing your studies at UC

 Here you will find information for international students managing their studies at UC.
-If you have any further questions or would like more information, please email our International Student Support Service.
+If you have any further questions or would like more information, please email our team.

 If you are an international student who needs to apply for a new student visa to extend your stay onshore to complete your study in Australia, you will need to apply for a Confirmation of Enrolment (CoE) extension.